PickNikRobotics/topic_based_ros2_control/doc/installation.md

 4. Get the repo and install any dependencies:

         cd $COLCON_WS/src
-        git clone git@github.com:PickNikRobotics/isaac_ros2_control.git
+        git clone git@github.com:PickNikRobotics/topic_based_ros2_control.git

         rosdep install --ignore-src --from-paths . -y

         # Pick a ROS_DOMAIN_ID that doesn't clash with others
-        # This one need to be the same value as Isaac's domain id (0 by default)
+        # This one need to be the same value as TopicBased's domain id (0 by default)
         echo 'export ROS_DOMAIN_ID='<YOUR-NUMBER> >> ~/.bashrc

 5. Configure and build the workspace: